Compare Tree Pruning Quotes Now

 Hire a garden maintenance expert

 If you need a hedge trimmed or the branches being pruning are fairly small and are less than 4 – 5m off the ground, you will save a lot of money getting in a local garden maintenance/ lawn mowing guy.

-Because they have far less overheads and in general work alone.
+Because they have far fewer overheads and in general work alone.
 That being the case they will charge 50 – 75% less for the same work.

 Bear in mind they are not trained arborists and most likely not insured, so make sure it is just a small job and nothing too significant.
 If in doubt, get an arborist.